-Since launching in 2013, Armed to Farm has supported almost 1,000 veterans from 47 states with hands-on and classroom learning opportunities.
+Since launching in 2013, Armed to Farm has supported more than 1,000 veterans from 47 states with hands-on and classroom learning opportunities.
 Farmer veterans learn how to make a business plan and market their products, how to access USDA programs, set business goals, and develop mentorships with seasoned farmers.

 The weeklong flagship training also features farm tours and hands-on activities at a variety of successful farms.
 Participants learn from seasoned farmers and gain direct experience on livestock, vegetable, fruit, and agritourism operations.

 Armed to Farm offers three training series:

 - Flagship, weeklong hands-on and classroom training for new farmer veterans

 - Armed to Urban Farm focused on veterans who are new farmers in urban areas